Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Screenshot of a tweet by Joe Gebbia where he shared the email describing the early idea for Airbnb.

-But at first, it can be difficult to tell whether your idea is a good one or not.
+But at first, it can be difficult to tell whether your idea is worth pursuing.
 You might think it’s great, and the potential users you interview might also think so.
-Who wouldn't want to see more peer-to-peer rentals and second-hand purchases in the world?
+Who wouldn’t want to see more peer-to-peer rentals and second-hand purchases in the world?

 But what really matters is whether people will like it enough to pay to use it.

 At their core, successful businesses solve problems for their customers.
-Often, founders start companies in response to their own problems.
+Founders often start companies in response to their own problems.
 The idea for Airbnb came when the founders were having trouble making rent.

 For example, for a peer-to-peer rental business, you need to identify an asset that:

 A great example is expensive items to buy and/or maintain.
 People who already own them are likely willing to cover some of the costs by renting rather than letting the asset sit idle.
-And customers may want to rent the asset when they need it, rather than make an expensive investment to own it.
+And customers may want to rent the asset when they need it rather than make an expensive investment in owning it.

 Once your idea passes this test, validate it with potential users.
 Talk to them and challenge your assumptions.
 But ultimately, you won’t truly know if you’re solving a real problem until you launch your marketplace business.

 As an inspiring example of this approach, check out the story of Raphaëlle de Monteynard, founder of Swimmy.
-She had the idea for a peer-to-peer rental marketplace that lets people share private swimming pools.
+She had an idea for a peer-to-peer rental marketplace that lets people share private swimming pools.
 To get started, she did extensive research on the market.
-Soon, she realized the best thing she can do is to launch her business quickly for the summer season and give it a try.
+Soon, she realized the best thing she could do was to launch her business quickly for the summer season and see how it went.

 “Everything doesn’t have to be perfect when you start a business.
 The most important thing is to learn if your idea will work, and you don’t need a lot for that,” she says.